Universality of empirical risk minimization: Universality in statistical learning

 for any minimizers $\widehat\bTheta_n^\bX, \widehat\bTheta_n^\bG$ of $\widehat R_n(\bTheta;\bX,\by(\bX))$, $\widehat R_n(\bTheta;\bG,\by(\bG))$, respectively. \end{theorem}

-{\bf Proof technique.} The proof of Theorem \ref{thm:universality_bounds} and \ref{thm:test_error} are given in Appendix~\ref{section:proof_univerality_bounds} and~\ref{section:proof_test_error}.
-The basic technique can be gleaned from condition \eqref{eq:DiffCondition}.
-We perturb the train error by a term proportional to the test error (this is only a proof device, not an actual algorithm).
-The test error can be related to the derivative with respect to $s$ of the resulting minimum value.
-The minimum value is universal by our results in the previous section, and the technical challenge is therefore to control its derivative.
+\paragraph*{Proof technique} The proofs of Theorems \ref{thm:universality_bounds} and \ref{thm:test_error} are given in Sections~\ref{section:outline_proof_univerality_bounds} and~\ref{section:outline_proof_test_error} respectively.
+The basic technique can be gleaned from condition \eqref{eq:DiffCondition}: We perturb the train error by a term linear in $s$, proportional to the test error (this is only a proof device, not an actual algorithm).
+Then, the test error can be related to the derivative with respect to $s$ of the resulting minimum value.
+Since the minimum value is universal by our results in the previous section, the technical challenge is to control its derivative.